 - 15 Long Assistant Unit Director: Mailah Umali

 The UBLT meets weekly and is supported by frequent input and collaboration from operational and quality improvement leaders across UCSF Health and the Division of Hospital Medicine (DHM).
-Our key partners notably include: UCSF’s Health Chief Medical Officer and Chief Nursing Officer; Acute Care and Transitional Care Patient Care Directors; DHM’s Chiefs of Clinical and Academic Affairs; DHM’s Quality Improvement, Value Improvement, Case Review, and Patient Experience medical directors; DHM’s service line medical directors; and key Case Management, Social Work, and Pharmacy leadership.
+Our key partners notably include: UCSF’s Health Chief Medical Officer and Chief Nursing Officer; Acute Care and Transitional Care Patient Care Directors; DHM’s Chiefs of Clinical and Academic Affairs; DHM's Quality Improvement, Value Improvement, and Patient Safety medical directors; DHM’s service line medical directors; and key Case Management, Social Work, and Pharmacy leadership.

 Highlighted Current Efforts

 - “Zero harm” efforts (elimination of CAUTIs, CLABSIs, C. diff, pressure Injuries, and falls with Injury)

 - Advanced care planning documentation